awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

   }
   ```

-  The `Condition` block uses the `StringEquals` condition and it is provided a key\-value pair, `"s3:x-amz-acl":["public-read"`, for evaluation\.
+  The `Condition` block uses the `StringEquals` condition, and it is provided a key\-value pair, `"s3:x-amz-acl":["public-read"`, for evaluation\.
 In the key\-value pair, the `s3:x-amz-acl` is an Amazon S3–specific key, as indicated by the prefix `s3:`\.

 **Important**
  Not all conditions make sense for all actions\.
 For example, it makes sense to include an `s3:LocationConstraint` condition on a policy that grants the `s3:CreateBucket` Amazon S3 permission, but not for the `s3:GetObject` permission\.
 Amazon S3 can test for semantic errors of this type that involve Amazon S3–specific conditions\.
 However, if you are creating a policy for an IAM user and you include a semantically invalid Amazon S3 condition, no error is reported, because IAM cannot validate Amazon S3 conditions\.